GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 ## Free as in Freedom

 Raymond tells everyone the above version of the Linux story.
-Raymond's points seem to inspire a lot of poeple and he then goes onto found the open source foudnation and works through the rest of the 90s and early 2000s encouraging tech and communities at large to take advantage of open source ideas.
+Raymond's points seem to inspire a lot of people and he then goes onto found the open source foundation and works through the rest of the 90s and early 2000s encouraging tech and communities at large to take advantage of open source ideas.
 Hurray open source wins (wired article? <https://www.wired.com/2016/08/open-source-won-now/>) now what?
 That part of the story only covers the Open Source part of F/LOS.

 - sharing and transparency is importnat
 - community building (& documentation?)